Whale Personhood in Polynesia

 — Epeli Hau’ofa, A New Oceania: Rediscovering our Sea of Islands

-By Ella Flav
+By Ella Flavell

 In March 2024, Indigenous leaders from across Polynesia including Aotearoa (New Zealand), Tonga, Tahiti, Hawai’i, and the Cook Islands signed He Whakaputanga Moana (Declaration for the Ocean), recognizing whales as legal persons with inherent rights.